 The rafting on the Cetina River is also suitable for families with children.
 No previous rafting experience is needed.

 The first part of the Cetina rafting route is easy and it takes lots of paddling.
 Fresh air, crystal clear water full of fish and the Mediterranean climate guarantee pure wellbeing.
 There are several stops during the rafting trip, where you can swim and relax.

-The second part of the Cetina Rafting Trip is technically quite demanding.
-The skippers call this part "labyrinth".
-Here is a dangerous rapid called Oblacnik, a natural barrier that needs to be crossed by foot.
-The next few kilometers is the best, the fastest and most interesting part of the rafting adventure.
-Many rapids, the waterfall „Studenci“ (to enter below it is a real adventure), the most demanding rapid called “Javornica”.
-You’ll also pass through „Tisne Stine“, a 10 m wide canyon between two 50 m high cliffs.
+The second part of the Cetina rafting route is quite demanding.
+The skippers call this part 'labyrinth'.
+Along the way, you will come across a dangerous rapid called 'Oblacnik', a natural barrier that needs to be crossed by foot.
+The next few kilometers are the best, fastest and most interesting part of the rafting adventure with many rapids and waterfalls.
+You will also pass the 'Tisne Stine', a 10 m wide canyon between two 50 m high cliffs.

 The 3-hour long route ends at the excursion site of Radmanove Mlinice (the Family Radman Mills) where you can have lunch.